Blog

 ...embellished by the Barefoot Blogger

-MSMS6-119.53647Once upon a time there was a lovely young damsel named Sermonde.
+MSMS6-119.53647Once upon a time, there was a lovely young damsel named Sermonde.
 She was married to the Lord of Roussillon, Raymond d’Avignon.
 Like many Medieval lords, Raymond loved to hunt.
-He’d spend weeks on end with his men friends killing wild animals for sport and trophies.
+He’d spend weeks with his male friends, killing wild animals for sport and trophies.
 He was absent from the château so much, in fact, that Lady Sermonde grew sad and lonely.

 She began going out to the local nightspots with her Lady friends.

-One night out on the town, Sermonde met a handsome young troubadour named Guillaume.
+One night out in town, Sermonde met a handsome young troubadour named Guillaume.
 They fell in love instantly.
-Soon the Lady and her Troubadour were involved in a torrid affair.Provence Holidays
+Soon, the Lady and her Troubadour were involved in a torrid affair.Provence Holidays

-Everyone in the village knew of the tryst between the Lady and the troubadour.
-They also knew that when Lord Raymond found out, he would make the couple pay dearly.
+Everyone in the village knew the tryst between the Lady and the troubadour.
+They also knew the couple would pay dearly when he found out.

 Thinking the Lord knew nothing of his Lady’s affair, Guillaume graciously accepted the invitation.
-The two men left the next morning, guns in hand.
+The two men left the following day, guns in hand.

 “Where is Guillame, the troubadour?”
 Lady Sermonde said, greeting her husband at the door.